Erin-1919/Erin-1919.github.io/research.md

 ## Peer-reviewed Publications
 ### 2022
 **Li, M.**; McGrath, H.; Stefanakis, E. Topographic Operations in Hexagonal Discrete Global Grid Systems.
-International Journal of Applied Earth Observation and Geoinformation.
-Under review. **DOI** / **PDF**
+International Journal of Applied Earth Observation and Geoinformation 113, 102985. [**DOI**](https://doi.org/10.1016/j.jag.2022.102985) / [**PDF**](https://Erin-1919.github.io/assets/pdf/2022c%20Li%20et%20al.pdf)

 <details>
   <summary>Abstract</summary>
-Discrete Global Grid Systems (DGGS) have been increasingly adopted as the framework of multi-source geospatial data.
-Previous research largely studied the mathematical foundation, developed open-sourced DGGS libraries, and explored their application as integration platforms.
-This study investigated the analytical operations in a pure hexagonal DGGS environment, including descriptive statistics, topographic analysis, and topographic indices.
-Experiments across multiple resolutions were carried out in three areas with various roughness in Alberta, Canada.
-With five algorithms proposed to calculate slope gradient and aspect, the cell-based, pair-wise comparison showed strong positive relationships between the gradient resulted from various algorithms.
-Resolutions influenced the detection of elevation changes and the rate of changes, and the degree of such influence also depended on the terrain roughness.
-This research sets the stage for the analytical development of general DGGS and helps to bridge the gap between the existing DGGS implementations and DGGS-driven decision-making in the real world.
+Discrete Global Grid Systems (DGGS) have been increasingly adopted as a standard framework for multi-source geospatial data.
+Previous research largely studied the mathematical foundation of discrete global grids, developed open-source libraries, and explored their application as data integration platforms.
+This study investigated the multi-resolution terrain analysis in a pure hexagonal DGGS environment, including descriptive statistics, topographic parameters, and topographic indices.
+Experiments across multiple grid resolutions were carried out in three study areas with different terrain roughness in Alberta, Canada.
+Five algorithms were proposed to calculate both the slope gradient and terrain aspect.
+A cell-based pair-wise comparison showed a strong positive correlation between the gradient values as calculated from five algorithms.
+The grid resolutions as well as the terrain roughness had a clear effect on the computed slope gradient and topographic indices.
+This research aims to enhance the analytical functionality of hexagonal DGGS to better support decision-making in real world problems.
 </details>

 **Li, M.**; McGrath, H.; Stefanakis, E. Geovisualization of Hydrological Flow in Hexagonal Grid Systems.
-Geographies.
-2022(2), 227–244. [**DOI**](https://doi.org/10.3390/geographies2020016) / [**PDF**](https://Erin-1919.github.io/assets/pdf/2022a%20Li%20et%20al.pdf)
+Geographies 2022(2), 227–244. [**DOI**](https://doi.org/10.3390/geographies2020016) / [**PDF**](https://Erin-1919.github.io/assets/pdf/2022a%20Li%20et%20al.pdf)

 <details>
   <summary>Abstract</summary>